TheOdinProject/curriculum/react/getting_started_with_react/react_components.md

 This might look mostly familiar to you - it's a simple JavaScript function, which returns JSX.
 Open up the project you were working on, create a new file named `Greeting.jsx`, and in that file write your own handmade functional component.
 Name it whatever you wish, and have it return whatever JSX you wish.

 Are you done?
 Check the naming of your function!
 Is it capitalized?
-Keep this key difference in mind, components that aren't capitalized might not run as expected - which is why we capitalized `Greeting()`.
+Keep this key difference in mind. **React components must be capitalized** or they may not function as expected, which is why we capitalized `Greeting()`.

 <div class="lesson-note">